kroma-network/kroma-specs/specs/experimental/zk-fault-dipute-game/overview.md

      *
      * @param _challenger  Address of the challenger.
      * @param _pos         Position of the last valid segment.
      * @param _segments    Array of the segments.
-A segment is the first root claims of a specific range.
+A segment is the first output root of a specific range.
      */
     function dissect(
         address _challenger,